 - Eastwood Ryde Netball Association

 At the end of the winter season, the annual Ranger’s Day celebrates the successes of all players with a festive banner march through the streets of North Epping.
-Ranger’s Day for the 2019 season will be held on a Saturday in September.
+Ranger’s Day is generally held on a Saturday in September.
 The parade ends at North Epping Oval for team presentation, rides, and our club tradition of fireworks.
 It’s a much anticipated event to wrap up each season.
+No other Club provides such a spectacle.

 OUR HISTORYIn The Beginning